Iran praises Syria for its handling of uprising

 The United States and Britain accused Iran last week of shipping weapons to Syria to support the crackdown.
 Iran and Syria have denied the allegations.

-Ahmadinejad's remarks were reported shortly before Turkish Prime Minister Tayyip Erdogan was due to arrive in Tehran for talks expected to focus on Iran's controversial nuclear programme and developments in Syria.
+Ahmadinejad's remarks were reported shortly before Turkish Prime Minister Tayyip Erdogan was due to arrive in Tehran for talks expected to focus on Iran's controversial nuclear program and developments in Syria.

 In contrast to Iran, Turkey has urged Assad to step down in an effort to end the violence.